6 Cool Classic Cars Reborn for the 21st Century Driver

 Image Editorial credit: Sarnia / Shutterstock.com

-While Ferrari has not yet delved into the world of rebirthing their classics, GTO Engineering has taken up the mantle with their 250 SWB Revival.
+While Ferrari has not yet delved into the world of rebirthing their classics, GTO Engineering has taken up the mantle with its 250 SWB Revival.
 Directly inspired by the Ferrari 250 GT SWB Berlinetta Competizione, the Revival clearly cannot use the old-school Ferrari chassis.
 It also cannot be built to the original’s precise build specifications.
-What you get here is a Ferrari-inspired take with a lot of modernized trappings.
+What you get here is a Ferrari-inspired take with many modernized trappings.

 Just be prepared to wait for your Revival.
 Each unit takes about 12-18 months to construct, and GTO Engineering has already built over 30 of these gorgeous, Ferrari-inspired models.